In this modern day and age, many companies have an employee retention problem.

 Supporting Each Generation in the Workforce

-It’s no secret, Millennials change jobs more than any other generation—as much as 21% within the past 12 months.
+It’s no secret that millennials change jobs more than any other generation—as much as 21% within the past 12 months.
 In fact, employee retention stats show that three times fewer non-millennial employees have done the same.
 And what’s the price tag of this job-hopping generation?
 It costs the US economy $30.5 billion per year.

 By employing a mentoring program at your workplace, however, you can help keep Millennials put.
 That’s because a mentoring program can demonstrate purpose beyond profit, help create the “ideal” working environment, and support ambition and professional development.
 In fact, according to Deloitte, those that are intending to stay with their organization for more than five years are more than twice as likely to have a mentor.